 We issue student tenancies which last a year.
-On expiry of the tenancy (after a year), providing you are still a full time student, we usually offer you a new tenancy, but it is conditional on you having honoured the terms and conditions of your previous tenancy, including being up to date on your rent account.
+On expiry of the tenancy (after a year), providing you are still a full-time student, we usually offer you a new tenancy, but it is conditional on you having honoured the terms and conditions of your previous tenancy, including being up to date on your rent account.
 You will need to provide a letter from your university attesting to the fact that you are still a full-time student.
-When you stop being a full time student we will require you to leave the accommodation.
+When you stop being a full-time student, we will require you to leave the accommodation.

 You are required to give us at least four week’s written notice when you are leaving.
 Even if you are unable to give a full four week’s notice you will still be charged rent for the notice period.

-Subject to any rental or maintenance issues, your rent in advance will be returned to you when we have received your keys and inspected your vacant flat to ensure that it is clean and tidy and has been cleared of all items other than our fixtures and fittings.
+Subject to any rental or maintenance issues, your rent in advance will be returned to you when we have received your keys and inspected your flat to ensure that it is clean and tidy and has been cleared of all items other than our own fixtures and fittings.

 A pre-inspection visit will be made of your flat, prior to your departure, to ascertain the condition of the flat and furniture.

 Please note that we expect tenants to carry out the following prior to their departure: